wlevine/wlevine.github.io/_posts/2016-11-11-movie-scripts.markdown

 are just counts of how many times each word has appeared in the script.
 We train a random forest model to predict the action tag based on the word counts.

 We can use [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) to estimate how accurate the model will be on data that it hasn't seen yet.
+Cross-validation ensures that we don't cheat by using information about the movie we are predicting to make a prediction about itself.

 The cross-validated accuracy is 92%.
-This means that if we get a new movie where we're not sure if it's an action movie, we will corrent label it 92% of the time.
+This means that if we get a new movie where we're not sure if it's an action movie, we will label it correctly 92% of the time.
 92% sounds pretty high.
 But wait!
 Only 13% of our movies were action movies to begin with.
 That means that if we predicted that every movie was non-action, we would already have 87% accuracy.
 Let's look at the cross-validated results in more detail: